Characters first appearing in The Longest Journey

 - Heroic Sacrifice: Remaining in the present for too long is fatal for the Venar.
 Abnaxus does this anyway so he can help Zoë find Lux and save the Dream.

 - Mr. Exposition: He gives both April and Zoë vital exposition for their journeys.

-- Strange-Syntax Speaker: Abnaxus speaks using random tenses because the concept of time is foreign to him.
+- Strange-Syntax Speaker/Time-Travel Tense Trouble: Abnaxus speaks using random tenses because the concept of time is foreign to him.